How to keep well at home during

 - Make connections with others by joining free activities and social groups online

 - Keep away from negative news and focus on ways you can connect with others instead

 - Look after yourself - our courses can help you discover how

 - Run up and down the stairs

-- Create workout routine in the garden using everyday household objects
+- Create a workout routine in the garden using everyday household objects

 - Use YouTube to find relaxing yoga workouts for complete beginners or